manueldecelis/manueldecelis/README.md

 ## Systems Analyst
 ### 🚀 About Me

-👩‍💻 I am currently working for a travel agency in the IT sector.
+👩‍💻 I am currently working for an international software development company as customer service technical support.

 🧠 I'm currently learning Python and Django.